global-asp/asp-source/en/0304_greedy-kiundu.md

 preparing the food.

 ##
-“I left cooks at Katumbi
+"I left cooks at Katumbi
-preparing to cook,” he thought.
+preparing to cook," he thought.
-“The food must be ready now.”
+"The food must be ready now."
 Kiundu decided to go back to
 Katumbi.